-Program Activities: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
+Program Activities for FY 2020 - 2022: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.

-Indiana has sixty two (62) Commercial Vehicle Enforcement Officers (CVEO's) that are funded by some percentage by the MCSAP grant.
+Indiana has sixty one (61) Commercial Vehicle Enforcement Officers (CVEO's) that are funded by some percentage of the MCSAP grant.
 Each of these CVEO's are trained to conduct North American Standard inspections and have full state traffic law enforcement authority.
-None of these officers are dedicating 100% of their time on traffic enforcement, but will concentrate 45.305 hours of their effort towards CMV related activities.
+None of these officers are dedicating 100% of their time on traffic enforcement, but will concentrate 45,305 hours of their effort towards CMV related activities.
 Twenty one (21) of the CVEO's conduct inspections to maintain certification and spend the majority of their time conducting the Indiana State school bus inspection program.
-These CVEO's are only funded by the MCSAP grant at 15% and will generate 6,961.50 hours towards CMV related activities.
+These CVEO's are only funded by the MCSAP grant at 15% and will generate approximately 6,961.50 hours towards CMV related activities.

-Indiana also has one hundred and seventy (170) additional officers (non-division) that are not funded by the MCSAP grant, these inspectors are at minimum NAS Part A, level III certified to conduct roadside inspections.
+Indiana also has one hundred fifty six (156) additional officers (non-division) that are not funded by the MCSAP grant, these inspectors are at minimum NAS Part A, level III certified to conduct roadside inspections.
 The majority of these officers are assigned road patrol duties in the different agency districts/divisions and conduct traffic enforcement inspections as a part of Indiana's maintenance of effort (MOE).
-These non-division troopers will generate approximately 6,120 hours towards CMV inspections.
+These non-division troopers will generate at a minimum approximately 4,992 hours per year towards CMV enforcement/inspections.

-Indiana has forty two (42) motor carrier inspectors (MCI's) that do not have full traffic enforcement authority but do however contribute to Indiana's traffic enforcement efforts by focusing on seat belt usage, cellular phone usage and possession of a RADAR detector.
+Indiana has thirty six (36) motor carrier inspectors (MCI's) that do not have full traffic enforcement authority but do however contribute to Indiana's traffic enforcement efforts by focusing on seat belt usage, cellular phone usage and possession of a RADAR detector.
 The MCI's do not have the authority to enforce any state law pertaining to moving violations.
-These MCI's will conduct approximately 46,410 hours towards CMV inspections.
+These MCI's will conduct approximately 35,100 hours towards CMV inspections.

-Altogether, Indiana plans on spending approximately 97,835 hours towards CMV related activities.
+Altogether, Indiana plans on spending approximately 92,358 hours a federal fiscal year towards CMV related activities.